spiral/docs/docs/en/advanced/events.md

 }
 ```

-The `Spiral\Events\Attribute\Listener` attribute is needed to automatically register an event listener in the application.
+The `Spiral\Events\Attribute\Listener` attribute is needed to automatically register an event listener in the
+application.
 If you prefer to register listeners via config file, you can remove this attribute
 and `Spiral\Events\Processor\AttributeProcessor` from the config file.

 ## Interceptors

 The Events component provides an ability to intercept events.
-This is useful when you need to modify the event data or, for example,
+This is useful when you need to modify the event data or,
-send it via websockets.
-To do this, you need to create an interceptor class that implements the `Spiral\Core\CoreInterceptorInterface` interface.
+for example, send it via websockets.
+To do this, you need to create an interceptor class that implements
+the `Spiral\Core\CoreInterceptorInterface` interface.

+> **Note**
+> Read more about interceptors in the [Interceptors](../framework/interceptors.md) section.

 **Example**